Variable Fuel Factor

-- Q: What is a Fuel Adjustment Factor (FAF)?
+- Q: What is a Variable Fuel Factor (VFF)?

 A: Fuel costs are understandably one of the most significant and variable cost components of our business.
-The Fuel Adjustment Factor (FAF) was introduced for the purpose of recovering the increased costs in fuel, primarily diesel, to fairly compensate our contractors, line haul operators and where relevant, to cover increased airfreight and ferry fuel costs.
+The Variable Fuel Factor (VFF) was introduced for the purpose of recovering the increased costs in fuel, primarily diesel, to fairly compensate our contractors, line haul operators and where relevant, to cover increased airfreight and ferry fuel costs.

-A: The FAF will be calculated on the first day of each month and will be based on the average diesel price from two months earlier.
+A: The VFF will be calculated on the first day of each month and will be based on the average diesel price (adjusted for regional fuel taxes) from two months earlier.
 By using this mechanism, we can:

 - Provide transparency for customers to see how it is calculated

 - Take into account any shifts in the price of fuel that impact significantly on the price of moving courier items